Interview with Julie

 Tell us about your experience with the project at Guédélon.

 Arriving in the magical middle of nowhere in France, I wondered what I could do for work.
-Lucky enough, there was a project nearby, where people were building a medieval castle by hand.
+Luckily enough, there was a project nearby, where people were building a medieval castle by hand.
 They anticipated needing English-speaking guides, so I was hired.
-Problem was, they had no English speaking visitors yet!
+Problem was, they had no English-speaking visitors yet!
 Within two weeks I was giving tours in French, even though I didn't speak French.
-It was a thrill to participate in one of the most unique endeavors the modern world has seen, and to experience how this girl from Kansas, could become so passionate about medieval history and architecture.
+It was a thrill to participate in one of the most extraordinary endeavors the modern world has seen, and to experience how this girl from Kansas could become so passionate about medieval history and architecture.

-This year you are leading two Rick Steves tours: Paris & the Heart of France and Best of Eastern France tours.
+You lead four different Rick Steves France itineraries.
+Tell us about Paris & the Heart of France and Best of Eastern France tours.
 How are they different?

 The Best of Eastern France tour is something completely different.
 You feel like you've visited Germany, Switzerland, and Italy without ever leaving France!
 Every destination is different, and I find myself saying at every stop, "this is one of my favorite places!"
 The tour feels like a real vacation.
 It is culturally on the lighter side, but without skimping on the French experience (especially gastronomically speaking)!
 First-timers love this tour as much as seasoned France travelers.

-Do you have any advice for an American moving from Kansas to France?
+Do you have any advice for an Americans moving to France?

 If I had worked more at studying and understanding French culture and language before coming here to live, it might have saved me from many a faux pas.
 An open mind, tough skin, and a sense of humor goes a long way.
 The French love Americans, and find a Kansas accent more charming than we do.
 But stay on your toes, Dorothy — we ain't in Kansas anymore.